 If you’re picking flowers from outside, rather than using buds from a bouquet, you will want to collect them when they are at their peak—but after the morning dew has dried up.
 For the best results, reduce moisture and keep them out of the sun and heat.

-The other things that matter when it comes to deciding what flowers to dry include:
+The other things that matter when it comes to deciding what flowers to dry:

-- Making sure there isn’t too much heat, which can cause the blooms to crack and break apart.
+- Make sure there isn’t too much heat, which can cause the blooms to crack and break apart.

 - Making sure you are maintaining consistent pressure during the pressing process is important in order to achieve the best results.